icherniukh/dotfiles/MIGRATION.md

 6. Apply:
    - `stow -vt ~ zsh git fzf scripts completions`

+Notes

+- `~/.git-themes` is commonly a pre-existing symlink (from the old setup).
+If stow reports “not owned by stow”, move it aside first (or remove it) and re-run stow for the `git` package.

 ## After migration

 - Use git in this repo normally (`git status`, `git commit`, `git push`).
 - Stow again after adding/removing files in packages.
 - Once you’re confident, you can stop using yadm (and later archive/remove it).